 Tunisia-US Relations: Security issues are major drivers of close US-Tunisian ties.
-The US was the first major world power to recognize Tunisia's independence and has provided extensive training support and military equipment to Tunisia's military.
-A long-time US strategic Tunisia allv. is the International Military Education and Training recipient in Africa: over 4.600 Tunisian personnel have trained in all US service academies since 1956.
+The US was the first major world power to recoanize Tunisia's independence and has provided extensive training support and military equipment to Tunisia's lona-time military. Α US strategic ally, Tunisia is the top International Military Education and Training recipient in Africa: over 4.600 Tunisian personnel have trained in all US service academies since 1956.

-Tunisia participates in the US-led Trans Sahara Counterterrorism Partnership (TSCTP), a program that fosters CT cooperation among Algeria, Burkina Faso, Cameroon, Libya, Mauritania, Mali, Chad, Niger, Nigeria, Senegal, Morocco, and Tunisia.
+POLITICAL & SOCIAL RELATIONS Tunisia participates in the US-led Trans Sahara Counterterrorism Partnership (TSCTP), a program that fosters CT cooperation among Algeria, Burkina Faso, Cameroon, Libya, Mauritania, Mali, Chad, Niger, Nigeria, Senegal, Morocco, and Tunisia.
 The TSCTP augments these countries' capacity to eliminate AQIM and other terrorists' safe havens, movement, and illicit activities in the Sahara.

 Although the US initially greeted the "Jasmine Revolution" with caution, the events did not diminish the bilateral relationship.
 Hardly 18 months after Ben Ali's overthrow, US military assistance to Tunisia stood at \$32 million, nearly twice the amount in the same period before the leadership change.
-Highlevel US officials continue to meet with their Tunisian counterparts: the US Deputy Secretary of State Mark Esper visited Tunisia in 2020.
+High-level US officials continue to meet with their Tunisian counterparts: the US Deputy Assistant Secretary of Defense for African Affairs Jennifer Zakriski visited Tunisia in 2024.

 Tunisia-France Relations: France is an important Tunisian trade partner due to proximity, shared language, and colonial legacy.
-In 2021, France accepted 24% of Tunisian exports and provided 11% of its imports (see p3-4 of Economics and Resources).
+In 2022, France accepted 22% of Tunisian exports and provided 14% of its imports (see p3-4 of Economics and Resources).
 Many Tunisians were irritated that France initially sided with Ben Ali during their protests.
 Although the Tunisian government has tried to play up its Islamic and Arab roots while minimizing French ties, a rupture in relations is unlikely.
 French and Tunisian leadership have met multiple times annually since 2016.